PGScatalog/pgsc_benchmark/User-manual-R.md

 #### Overfit data

 Overfitting occurs when a PGS is evaluated in a cohort that was already used to develop that score (e.g. as the source of GWAS associations, or as a tuning sample).
-This leads to inflated effect sizes and unreliable indications of score performance.
-This can occur even if the sample overlap is small.
+This leads to inflated effect sizes and unreliable indications of score performance.<sup>1,2</sup> This can occur even if the sample overlap is small.
 We recommend excluding all scores developed using samples from your current evaluation cohort.
 This data is commonly reported in the PGS Catalog, however in some cases you may have to search the original PGS or GWAS publications to extract this data for yourself.

 #### Reversed effect sizes